 - Indoor Fun When you want a break from the winter weather, consider your options for indoor winter fun on Long Island.
 Enjoy the Nutcracker performed by the Long Island Ballet Theatre, or attend a storytime at a local bookstore or library.
 Other indoor activities include trampoline parks, laser tag and local museums and aquariums.

 Winter Activities for Couples and Individuals on Long Island

 - Cooking Class A cooking class is the perfect cozy, romantic winter activity to do with your partner.
-Long Island has many offerings, including this winter cooking class at Farmers Kitchen where participants will make easy and healthy comfort food.
+Long Island has many offerings, including this cooking class at The Cook's Studio where participants will make easy and healthy comfort food.
 For a budget-friendly alternative, stay at home and cook a meal with your honey!
 Try a new recipe with seasonal winter vegetables like Brussels sprouts or kale.

 - Riverhead Indoor Farmers Market Grab some local handmade products and seasonal produce at the Riverhead Farmers Market.
 Browse a variety of vendors selling items like coffee, hot sauce, pickles, bread, herbs, soaps and more!

 - Long Island Winterfest Each year, Long Island Winterfest presents five weeks of events and local cultural offerings.
 This year, Winterfest kicks off with a party on Friday, February 7, and will continue through the month with live music, wine tastings and other events.